mes231/product-management-system/README.md

 2. **Register a Produc**: Fill in the fields for product name, description, value, and availability, then click on the "Register" button.
 3. **View Product Listings**:
   Click on the "Full Listing" button to view all registered products in a detailed table.

   Click on the "Sorted Listing by Value" to see products listed by their value in a simplified format showing only the name and value.

-Screenshots
+### Screenshots
   Here you could include some screenshots to demonstrate the system's UI.

-Database Information
+### Database Information
-The system uses an SQLite database stored as database.db.
+The system uses an SQLite database stored as ** database.db **.
 The database contains a single table produtos with the following columns:

 nome: Name of the product.
 descricao: Description of the product.